BeeGroup-cimne/ENMA/enma_code/installing.md

         hbase.zookeeper.quorum : value in hbase->config->advanced
         zookeeper.znode.parent : value in hbase->config->advanced

+10. After installation, change configuration of cluster:
-    5. configure yarn max memory to match the max memory of the node/ram
+    1. configure yarn max memory to match the max memory of the node/ram
+    2. configure tez to close session when query is finished:
+        -tez.session.am.dag.submit.timeout.secs = 0

 10. on the server running the hbase master, start the thrift hive server:
 ```bash